 For guidance on the petition process, including required documentation and eligibility criteria, visit the Colorado Division of Housing’s Rural Resort Income Limit Petition Process.

-Mobile Home Parks and Manufactured Homes in Parks
+Mobile Home Parks

-- As an individually restricted affordable unit, if one or more homes within the park are subject to an affordability mechanism.
+- As an individually restricted affordable unit, if one or more homes within the park are subject to an Affordability Mechanism.

 - Resident-Owned Cooperatives (ROCs), where tenants collectively own the park.